nickangtc/nickang-blog-gatsby/README.md

 ## License

-The following directories and their contents are Copyright Nick Ang.
+The following directories and their contents are Copyrighted by me, Nick Ang.
 You may not reuse anything therein without my permission:

 - content/